MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-for-mau.md

 Lists application registrations.
 This dictionary can include keys for specific applications and details about how they should be updated.
 Useful for managing updates on a per-application basis.

-Note: List of supported AppIDs can be found here: [Application identifiers](https://learn.microsoft.com/en-us/DeployOffice/mac/update-office-for-mac-using-msupdate#application-identifiers)
+> [!NOTE]
+> For a list of supported AppIDs, see [Application identifiers](https://learn.microsoft.com/en-us/DeployOffice/mac/update-office-for-mac-using-msupdate#application-identifiers).

 | Category | Details |
 | --- | --- |